KnowledgeForge/keymaker/README.md

 #### RegexConstraint

 `RegexConstraint` allows you to constrain the generated text based on a regex pattern.
-For example, to generate text that starts with "Hello":

 ```python
 from keymaker.constraints import RegexConstraint